DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

 |

 ..
 Attention::
     The testing bag file cannot be the same as the one used for generating the yml file.
-The operator needs to readjust the poses and check the result using multiple bag files with different orientations.
+You need to readjust the poses and check the result using multiple bag files with different orientations.

-If the application type is Eye-in-hand, the operator should switch the flowchart to the Eye_in_hand.
+If the application type is Eye-in-hand, you should switch the flowchart to the Eye_in_hand.

-To validate the small circle method result, inside the first and second Readers, the operators needs to load the gripper model ply file and the bag file respectively, then use the Calibration node to load the yml file generated from the previous step.
+To validate the small circle method result, inside the first and second Readers, you needs to load the gripper model ply file and the bag file respectively, then use the Calibration node to load the yml file generated from the previous step.

 .. image:: Chessboard_Calibration/Chessboard_Calibration_image/validation/Picture46.png
     :width: 100%
     :align: center
 |

-Different from the Eye-to-hand flowchart, the operator can only validate the result by using world in cloud method.
+Different from the Eye-to-hand flowchart, you can only validate the result by using world in cloud method.

 .. image:: Chessboard_Calibration/Chessboard_Calibration_image/validation/Picture47.png
     :width: 100%